JamesKirk11/astro_kirk/LRG-BEASTS.md

 <center><img src="assets/images/complete_sample.png" width="60%" height="60%"></center>

 The figure above shows the LRG-BEASTS sample.
-These 26 planets cover a wide range of parameter space from ~0.1 to 3.2 Jupiter masses and ~730 to 2500K.
+These 35 planets cover a wide range of parameter space from ~0.1 to 3.2 Jupiter masses and ~700 to 2500K.
 This broad parameter space is allowing us to analyse how a planet's atmospheric properties vary as functions of these parameters.
-The planets in green are those that have been published.
+The green circles indicate published planets, open circles indicate observed planets and crosses indicate upcoming observations.

 In *temperature* space, we are probing the transition between CH<sub>4</sub> and CO at ~1000K.
 Below 1000K, the photolysis of CH<sub>4</sub> produces hydrocarbon hazes in exoplanet atmospheres (e.g., [Morley et al., 2015](https://ui.adsabs.harvard.edu/#abs/2015ApJ...815..110M/abstract)), that can mute molecular absorption and lead to strong optical scattering slopes.
 Indeed, we have seen evidence for hydrocarbon hazes in the atmospheres of HAT-P-18b and WASP-80b (see *THE RESULTS*).